Arghyadatta/Universal_data_processor/README.md

 **df_processes**

-This py file contains basic dataframe mainipulation techniques that are being used by data processors and readers.
+This .py file contains basic dataframe mainipulation techniques that are being used by data processors and readers.

 - as_list --> Takes in data of type strings, tuples and returns a list item
 - strip col --> Takes in a dataframe with required columns and strips the columns of any trailing spaces